 How to Configure a Droplet as a VPC Gateway

 A Virtual Private Cloud (VPC) is a private network interface for collections of DigitalOcean resources.
-VPC networks provide a more secure connection between resources because the network is inaccessible from the public internet and other VPC networks.
-Traffic within a VPC network doesn’t count against bandwidth usage.
+VPC networks are inaccessible from the public internet and other VPC networks, and traffic on them doesn’t count against bandwidth usage.
+You can link VPC networks to each other using VPC peering connections (currently in early access).

 You can configure Droplets as internet gateways and reroute traffic from your other resources through the gateway.
 This allows you to isolate backend resources from the public internet while still allowing access from your gateway Droplet.